mausimus/slang-shaders/bezel/koko-aio/docs-ng.md

             Beware, this may produce moiree.

     Shadowmask:
-            Emulates crt's shadowmask, it is advised to turn off "Vertical cell Mask above" for accurate results X staggering
+        Emulates crt's shadowmask.
+        X staggering
-            how much even rows have to be shifted, probably you want 1.0 or 1.5 here for 2 or 4 sized masks (gm,rgbx,rbgx,wx) use 1.5 for 3 sized masks (gmx,rgb,rbg) use 1.0 Phosphor height
+            how much even rows have to be shifted, probably you want 1.0 or 1.5 here for 2 or 4 sized masks (gm,rgbx,rbgx,wx): use 1.5 for 3 sized masks (gmx,rgb,rbg): use 1.0
+        X staggering fin
+        Phosphor height
             If you are using a very High definition screen, you may want to set this higher than 1.0 I also observed nice results by setting this to 3 when using 4 sized masks like rgbx or rbgx.
+            In those scenarios, you can use the "Vertical cell Mask" in the section above (without slot mask effect) to round the phosphors.

 **Dot matrix emulation:**<br>
     Emulates low refresh "boxed" screens used in old handheld consoles.<br>